karnotxyz/units_engine/docs/event_acls.md

-# Event Read ACLs for UNITs on Starknet
+# Event Read ACLs for UNITs on Starknet - DEPRECATED

+> **⚠️ DEPRECATED**: This document is deprecated and will be removed in a future release.
+> Please refer to [getting_started.md](./getting_started.md) for the most up-to-date and comprehensive
+> documentation on UNITS privacy features.

+---

 By default, events emitted by Starknet contracts are public and readable by any user.
 This follows standard Starknet behavior.